mxsmi/flyfishr/README.md

 - Map: shows a map of the area surrounding the selected USGS monitoring site
 - Flows & Temperature: shows graphs of current discharge levels and water temperature for the currently selected site.
 As well as mean daily values for both
-- Fly-fishing Report: An AI fly-fishing report for the selected site based on current water levels, water temperatures, and weather conditions
+- Fly-fishing Report: An AI generated fly-fishing report for the selected site based on current water levels, water temperatures, and weather conditions

 Future plans for the app include to add the following: